Colgate-Palmolive Company (CL)

 3. Payables Turnover:

-- The payables turnover ratio reveals how quickly a company pays its suppliers for credit purchases.
+- The payables turnover ratio indicates how quickly the company pays its suppliers.
+A higher ratio implies efficient management of payables.

 4. Working Capital Turnover:

-- The working capital turnover ratio measures how efficiently a company utilizes its working capital to generate sales.
+- The working capital turnover ratio assesses the efficiency of utilizing working capital to generate sales.
+A higher ratio is generally favorable.

 Average number of days